 The Department of Architecture offers the following programs of study:

-The BA in architectural design is a pre-professional degree that prepares candidates for admission with advanced standing to professional architectural programs.
+The Bachelor of Arts (with a major in architectural design) is a pre-professional degree that prepares candidates for admission with advanced standing to professional architectural programs.
 It is also good preparation for other roles in society that benefit from an understanding of and exposure to architectural design and problem solving such as government, development, management, planning, art, graphic design, and digital arts.
 Students develop visual literacy and complex problem solving through the design process, including researching historical precedents, analyzing theoretical texts, and on-site understanding of the physical built and natural environment.
 International study programs (Rome, Scandinavia, India, Mexico, Japan) provide further opportunities for students to engage built environments within global/local and contemporary/historical cultural contexts.
 A focus on sustainable technologies and the craft and making of architecture play an important role throughout the program.

-The BA with a major in architectural design is for students who are interested in the architecture profession and who may continue their studies by earning a graduate professional degree in architecture.
-The masterís degree in architecture is a professional degree and generally takes two or more years to complete if the student enters with the pre-professional BA in architectural design.
+The Bachelor of Arts (with a major in architectural design) is for students who are interested in the architecture profession and who may continue their studies by earning a graduate professional degree in architecture.
+The masterís degree in architecture is a professional degree and generally takes two or more years to complete if the student enters with the pre-professional Bachelor of Arts (with a major in architectural design).

-The college also offers a design and construction concurrent degree (BA in architectural design, BS in construction management), awarded after completion of 227 credits.
+The college also offers a design and construction concurrent degree (Bachelor of Arts with a major in architectural design, BS in construction management), awarded after completion of 227 credits.
 Students interested in this double degree must complete the prerequisites for the architectural design major, be admitted to architectural design, and then apply to construction management while completing the architectural design major.
 This is a five-year program.
 In addition, the College of Built Environments offers three other bachelor degrees: the BLA in landscape architecture, a five-year professional degree; the BS in Construction Management, a four-year professional degree; and the BA in Community, Environment, and Planning, a four-year interdisciplinary degree.

 Suggested First- and Second-Year College Courses: See Department Admission Requirements below.